maithilid12/Fuel_Economy_Data_Analysis/README.md

     - Inspecting and correcting the data types
 4. Exploratory Visuals - Visually assessing the distribution of features and their correlation
 5. Drawing Conclusions
-   - Total 5 questions were construction and answered using a data driven approach
+   - Total 5 questions were constructed and answered using a data driven approach

 # Results
 **1. Are more unique models using alternative sources of fuel?
 By how much?**